YeoJongHan/CTF_WriteUps/STANDCON_2022/Crypto/OMG RNG!/README.md

         gcd, x, y = extended_gcd(b % a, a)
         return gcd, y - (b // a) * x, x

+# Note that the `linear congruence` function may return errors at times, please run again to get new numbers if this happens
 # aX = b (mod m)
 def linear_congruence(a,b,m):
 	if b == 0: